pub trait WidgetExt:

 fn ancestor(&self, widget_type: Type) -> Option<Widget>

-Gets the first ancestor of @self with type @widget_type.
+Gets the first ancestor of the widget with type @widget_type.

 For example, gtk_widget_get_ancestor (widget, GTK_TYPE_BOX)